 A number of residents of Magaramkent District are among the dead.
 One is Elmar Yaraliyev’s brother, who is the cousin of Farid Akhmedov, head of the district.
 According to insiders, Akhmedov himself was abroad on the day of the incident, but after learning of the incident flew back to Daghestan.

-According to a Derbent Facebook group ‘Pearl of the South’, one of the participants in the fight who was wounded was Telman Serkerov, who in 2014 was tried and acquitted for the murder of a resident of Derbent.
+According to a Derbent Facebook group ‘Pearl of the South’, one of the participants in the fight who was wounded was Telman Serkerov, who in 2014 was tried and acquitted for the murder of a Derbent resident.

 Six people were detained after the incident.